tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 {{% /codeblock %}}

 ## Visual Inspection of Heteroskedasticity
-A first step in identifying heteroskedasticity is to visually inspect your data points around a regression line.
+The first step in identifying heteroskedasticity is to visually inspect your data points around a regression line.
 This allows you to spot patterns of variance that might not be constant, such as fan-shaped or nonlinear distributions.
-Such patterns suggest that the variability of the `residuals` changes with the level of the indepedent variable.
+Such patterns suggest that the variability of the `residuals` changes with the level of the independent variable.

-By plotting the relationship between firm size (`value`) and gross investment (`invest`), we can examine the hypothesis that   larger firms have more variance in their investment compared to smaller firms.
+By plotting the relationship between firm size (`value`) and gross investment (`invest`), we can examine whether the hypothesis that larger firms have more variance in their investment compared to smaller firms holds.

 {{% codeblock %}}
 ```R